sergei-mironov/litrepl/paper/paper.md

 # Summary

-Litrepl is a Python text processor and a text terminal session manager for recognizing and evaluation code sections in Markdown or LaTeX documents.
+Litrepl is a Python text processor for recognizing and evaluation code sections in Markdown or LaTeX documents.
+Litrepl is designed as a middleware aimed at separating text editors from the programming language interpreter management logic thus contributing to the diversity of both.
+In this role, Litrepl can become a component of modular "UNIX Way" interactive development or typesetting environments.

 # Statement of need